 Private apartments are ideal for travelers who want to explore Vienna independently.
 You’re able to stay in a local home and have as much privacy as you want.
 However, these accommodations are definitely pricier than the hostel option

 For one, most Airbnb’s offer a kitchen, which means you can save money by cooking at home, rather than going out.
 Also, having the help and tips of your host can make your trip a bit more enjoyable as well.
 Airbnb is the best way to find a home for short-term rent in the city.
-Choosing different filters in the search bar can help you find the right place that suits all your needs.
+Choosing different filters in the search bar can help you find the right place that suits all your needs, and should help you work out whether Vienna is expensive or not for you.

 Hotels in Vienna